 An advice upon embarking on the market expansion journey is often to ”start with a market resembling to your home market.”
 This is of course good advice and also depends on your risk-versus-reward willingness.

-What makes Spain a viable option in the market expansion plan 2020?
+What makes Spain a viable option in the market expansion plan?

-The biggest cities have great connection and at a quick speed.
-The Spanish government is also in this very moment making sure that this modern must-have reaches all of Spain, into all the smaller villages with its massive investment in Fiber for everyone.
+The biggest Spanish cities already have great connection and at a quick speed.
+The Spanish government is also, in this very moment, making sure that this modern must-have reaches all of Spain, into all the smaller villages with its massive investment in Fiber for everyone.

-Now that the e-commerce space is showing signs of maturity, more and more online payments services are being added to the mix in Spain.
-So I wouldn't be surprised if a big piece of this percentage pie is chewed up by a few newcomers in next year's update.
+Now that the e-commerce space is showing signs of maturity, more and more online payments services are quickly being added to the mix in Spain.

 Considering that the amount of Spaniards going online is steadily increasing every year (Internautas) the future potential of online commerce in Spain looks very promising.

-However, convenience is a very attractive concept and stands for 97% of the driving reason for why Spanish people buy online, after the variable "Price" which comes in at 93%.
+Convenience is a very attractive concept and stands for 97% of the driving reason for why Spanish people buy online.

 For the startups with an established "magical" digital marketing mix wanting to recycle already well-working ads in Social media onto their Spanish accounts, there is good news.